 When it comes to mixto tequila, things get a bit more complicated.
 As previously mentioned, a mixto has 51% or more blue agave, but it also has other sources of sugars and possible flavoring added.
 The mixto is likely gluten-free most of the time, but the sugars could come from gluten.

 If you are highly sensitive to gluten due to celiac disease, gluten allergy, or gluten intolerance, it is best to skip the mixto types of tequila and stick with pure agave tequilas.

-Mixto tequilas are usually cheaper tequilas, so check the ingredients if you’re going for a more affordable brand.
+Mixto tequilas are usually cheaper, so check the ingredients if you’re going for a more affordable brand.

-When making margaritas at home, check the ingredients label for any gluten first.
+When making margaritas at home, first check the ingredients label for any gluten.
 It may be more challenging to know if the margaritas at your local bar are gluten-free, though, so it may be better to avoid them.

-Also, a word of caution about margarita mixes: be sure to read the ingredients to look for hidden gluten!
-Some mixes can have hidden gluten or traces of gluten if it is made in a facility on shared lines with gluten.
+Also, be cautious about margarita mixes: read the ingredients to look for hidden gluten!
+Some mixes can have hidden gluten or traces of gluten if made in a facility on shared lines with gluten.

 Brands Of Gluten Free Tequila:

 Most tequila brands are gluten-free, so you can feel comfortable drinking it on a gluten-free diet.
-This information is based on what is available at this time, but it may change over time.
+This information is based on what is available, but it may change over time.
 Always check the manufacturer’s website and the bottle’s label for information.
-A rule of thumb is to use cheap brands if you use tequila in a cocktail, but buy the more expensive, higher, quality brands if you are drinking it straight.
+A rule of thumb is to use cheap brands if you use tequila in a cocktail, but buy the more expensive, higher-quality brands if you are drinking it straight.

 - Patrón Tequila

 - Jose Cuervo